dcblogdev/pdo-wrapper/README.md

 ##Install

-To install place this class into the project folder and include the class, the set the db credentials.
+To install place this class into the project folder and include the class, then set the db credentials.
 Finally create an instance of the classes by calling it's get method.

 This wrapper makes use of a single database connection further connections attempts will reuse the already open connections, if not already connected.